Bachelor of Engineering (Honours) (Materials Science & Engineering)

 Leverage our industry partnerships

-We have a number of partnerships and collaborations with leading industry names such as Boral, CSIRO, Hitachi Chemical Limited, OneSteel and Weir Minerals.
-Our strong industry links will provide you with great opportunities to develop valuable relationships with Australian materials engineering enterprises.
+We have a number of partnerships and collaborations with leading industry names including Cochlear, Boral, CSIRO, BHP, Hitachi Chemical Limited, OneSteel and Weir Minerals.
+Our strong industry links provide you with great opportunities to develop valuable relationships with Australian and international materials engineering enterprises.

 At UNSW, we are committed to ensuring prospective students have all the information they need in order to make informed decisions about their study options.